-- These charts illustrate the profile of average cumulative payments per not at-fault non-minor injury claims reported by accident quarter and development quarter, split by loss of income (LOI) payments and treatment & care payments - Both payment types are continuing to develop which is not unexpected as the design of the scheme enables this cohort of claimants to continue to claim LOI and treatment & care benefits for up to five years - For LOI payments, the average claim sizes for each accident quarter are mostly analogous, averaging between \$12k \$15k by development quarter 4 and between \$19k \$23k by development quarter 8 - For treatment & care payments, it appears that the average claim size is developing upwards for more recent accident quarters.
-This could be indicative of speeding up of payments for more recent accident periods and/or a higher ultimate average claim size for recent accident periods - Superimposed inflation could also explain this trend as treatment costs are more susceptible to superimposed inflation, although it is more likely related to the longer term trends of the underlying scheme emerging, which includes insurer processes and providers adjusting over time - For LOI payments, The 2021Q2 accident quarter shows a higher average payment per reported claim in the latest development period; we will continue to monitor this going forward.
+These charts illustrate the profile of average cumulative payments per not at-fault non-minor injury claims reported by accident quarter and development quarter, split by loss of income (LOI) payments and treatment & care payments Both payment types are continuing to develop which is not unexpected as the design of the scheme enables this cohort of claimants to continue to claim LOI and treatment & care benefits for up to five years

+For LOI payments, the average claim sizes for each accident quarter are mostly analogous, averaging between \$12k - \$15k by development quarter 4 and between \$19k - \$23k by development quarter 8

+For treatment & care payments, it appears that the average claim size is developing upwards for more recent accident quarters.
+This could be indicative of speeding up of payments for more recent accident periods and/or a higher ultimate average claim size for recent accident periods

+Superimposed inflation could also explain this trend as treatment costs are more susceptible to superimposed inflation, although it is more likely related to the longer term trends of the underlying scheme emerging, which includes insurer processes and providers adjusting over time

+For both LOI and T&C payments, the 2021Q2 accident quarter shows a higher average payment per reported claim in development quarters 1 and 2; we will continue to monitor this going forward.